igres1/Go-stuff/README.md

 ## About

--Im using this space to practice the new concepts that i will be learning during the course im doing.
+-Im using this space to practice the new concepts that  I will be learning during the course im doing.
 -Also to try out extra things to improve the stuff done in the course

 ## Disclaimer

-This is a learning repo therefore some code my be messy , incomplete , or with short explanation .
+This is a learning repo therefore some code may be messy , incomplete , or with short explanation .